 We recommend using a tool like Expensify to manage your receipts electronically.
 With Expensify you can snap a photo of the receipt, upload it, and enter all the relevant info you need to record.
 This way everything is kept in one place and easily recorded in your books.

-Sign 2: You’re Not Performing a Bank Reconciliaton Quickly After Month-End
+2. You’re Not Performing a Bank Reconciliation Quickly After the End of the Month

 Every business must reconcile the bank statement to the accounting records quickly after month-end, because your bank statement provides third-party validation of your bank activity.
 We recommend performing a reconciliation as soon as the bank statement is available online.